Elements: Water Features In the Landscape

 Naturalistic Style

 Naturalistic pools can be stunning in the landscape.
 Natural boulders, fitted along the water’s edge, anchor the pool and can provide great sunbathing.
 The shapes of these pools can be free-form, mimicking a pond or lake.
-A sandy beach entrance is even a possibility, as we added on this fun project!
+A sandy beach entrance is even a possibility!

 The Reflecting Pool